jbosstm/conferences/mucon2017/demo_with_STM_on_openshift/README.md

 ```

 The first two fields of the response show the host and thread where the request was handled.
-Note also that if you kill and restart the vert.x application and reissue the POST request
+Note also that if you kill and restart the Vert.x application and reissue the POST request
 you should observe that the old booking count was remembered, as it should for a persistent
 STM object.